Fault Protection Layouts

 Key features

-• Separate protection for critical load bus vs non-critical loads
+• Separate protection for critical load buses and non-critical loads

-• Load shedding supports maintaining stability during events
+• Load shedding supports system stability during events

-Improves survivability by shedding non-critical feeders quickly while protecting essential operations.
+Improves survivability by shedding non-critical feeders quickly while maintaining essential operations.

 03